mdibl/biocore_documentation/intro_to_geo.md

 The GEO homepage is comprised of 4 components:
 * Getting Started
-  * provides an overview of GEO as a whole, as well as DataSets, Profiles, and how to build queries and download data
+  * Provides an overview of GEO as a whole, as well as DataSets, Profiles, and how to build queries and download data
 * Tools
-  * includes utilities and sites for querying DataSets, Profiles and Documentation, as well as guides on on working with the API and FTP site
+  * Includes utilities and sites for querying DataSets, Profiles and Documentation, as well as guides on on working with the API and FTP site
 * Browse Content
-  * in a nutshell, a repository browser broken up into the types of submitted content on GEO (DataSets, Series, Platforms, and Samples)
+  * Repository browser broken up into the types of submitted content on GEO (DataSets, Series, Platforms, and Samples)
 * Information for Submitters
-  * various guidelines and standards required for the submission of data to the GEO repository
+  * Various guidelines and standards required for the submission of data to the GEO repository

 ## Content Breakdown